otatebe/chfs/doc/chfuse.1.md

 : RDMA transfer is used when the size is larger than or equal to CHFS_RDMA_THRESH.
 Default is 32 KiB.

 CHFS_RPC_TIMEOUT_MSEC
 : RPC timeout in milliseconds.
-Default is 0 (no timeout).
+Zero means no timeout.
+Default is 30000 milliseconds (30 seconds).

 CHFS_NODE_LIST_CACHE_TIMEOUT
 : node list cache timeout in seconds.
 Default is 120 seconds.